ezekielologunde/Cybersecurity/README.md

 - [Certifications](#certifications)
 -
 ## 📚 Introduction
 Welcome to the world of cybersecurity!
-Whether you're a curious 9th grader or a tech-savvy 12th grader, this repository will guide you through the essential concepts of digital security.
+Whether you're a curious 9th grader or a tech-savvy, this repository will guide you through the essential concepts of digital security.

 ## 🤔 What is Cybersecurity?
 Cybersecurity is the practice of protecting: